webplatform/docs/tutorials/typography/fontface/index.md

 Again, applying the font in the same place, code-wise, where it is identified, loaded, and added keeps the font code together and aids in debugging and maintenance.

-==Summary==
+==Conclusion==

-Although the CSS @font-face rule has been around for a long time and is the go-to guy for pre-written pages using static web fonts, it doesn't satisfy the scripter's need to identify, load, and use custom fonts dynamically.
+Although the CSS @font-face rule has been around for a long time and is the go-to guy for pre-written pages using custom web fonts, it doesn't satisfy the scripter's need to identify, load, and use custom fonts dynamically.
 The JavaScript FontFace object does just that, cleanly and without hassle.

 Now it's your turn.
 Have a go!
 }}